What is your Procurement Strategy? Value for Finance, Procurement, and Stakeholders

 Value for Finance

 This category is an interesting one, and it reflects the speed at which priorities can change.
-One of the value drivers for Finance was originally seen as being the reduction of third-party risk through consolidation.
+One of the value drivers for Finance was originally the reduction of third-party risk through consolidation.
 By the time the advisory council meeting took place, CFOs reached out to Arkestro to replace that value driver with one reflecting their growing concern about inflation.

 The four value drivers for Finance were: